-The hyperinflation documented during 1920s Germany created the economic desperation which resulted in the 1929-1930 German Great Depression that many historians credit as being among the main reasons for the meteoric rise of Hitler's National Socialist Party, who had won just 2.6% of the vote in 1928 but went on to become Germany's second-largest political party within 5 years.
+The hyperinflation documented during 1920s Germany created the economic desperation which resulted in the 1929-1930 German Great Depression that many historians credit as being among the main reasons for the meteoric rise of the National Socialist Party, who had won just 2.6% of the vote in 1928 but went on to become the second-largest political party in the country within 5 years.

 Naturally, the ideal level of inflation is somewhere between these two extremes; high enough to encourage growth and consumption but low enough to keep the cost of living manageable.
 As the Fed has announced plans to raise the interest rate as many as three time in 2018, with a target inflation of 2%, the current generation of economic policy makers certainly have their work cut out for them as United States public debt continues to exceed $20 trillion.

 The chart above tracks inflation for the United States for a two-decade period beginning in 2000 and uses

 threshold settings to highlight periods outside of the user-defined range as well as to overlay percentile statistics.